icopy-site/awesome/docs/awesome/free-for-dev.md

    * [Prepros](https://prepros.io/) - Prepros can compile Sass, Less, Stylus, Pug/Jade, Haml, Slim, CoffeeScript and TypeScript out of the box, reloads your browsers and makes it really easy to develop & test your websites so you can focus on making them perfect.
 You can also add your own tools with just a few clicks.
    * [Replit](https://replit.com/) — A cloud coding environment for various program languages.
    * [SoloLearn](https://code.sololearn.com) — A cloud programming playground well-suited for running code snippets.
 Supports various programming languages.
 No registration required for running code but required when you need to save code on their platform.
 Also offers free courses for begginers and intermediate level coders.
-   * [stackblitz.com](https://stackblitz.com/) — Online VS Code IDE for Angular & React.
+   * [stackblitz.com](https://stackblitz.com/) — Online/Cloud Code IDE to create, edit, & deploy fullstack apps.
+Support any popular NodeJs based frontend & backend frameworks.
+Shortlink to create new project: [https://node.new](https://node.new).
    * [Visual Studio Code](https://code.visualstudio.com/) - Code editor redefined and optimized for building and debugging modern web and cloud applications.
 Developed by Microsoft for Windows, macOS and Linux.
    * [Visual Studio Community](https://visualstudio.microsoft.com/vs/community/) — Fully-featured IDE with thousands of extensions, cross-platform app development (Microsoft extensions available for download for iOS and Android), desktop, web and cloud development, multi-language support (C#, C++, JavaScript, Python, PHP and more).
    * [VSCodium](https://vscodium.com/) - Community-driven, without telemetry/tracking, and freely-licensed binary distribution of Microsoft’s editor VSCode